nazunalika/linux-guide-and-hints/README.md

 # Linux Guide and Hints

-The website is NOT live at https://www.linuxguideandhints.com - We are in the process of making some changes and moving things around.
+The website is live at https://linuxguideandhints.com - We are in the process of making some changes and moving things around.

 First run: `git submodule update --init --recursive`